foodborne-illness/Salmonella/README.md

 ## About this repository

-** Details about the modeling process analysis can be found in the  `Report` folder.
+\item Details about the modeling process analysis can be found in the  `Report` folder.

 ** R codes are written in R Studio and stored in the `EDA` and `Modeling` folder.